Expectations can run high during the holidays…and so can disappointment.

 Acknowledgement doesn’t ensure a tantrum won’t come to the surface.
 In fact, sometimes it’s the acknowledgement that creates a safe space for the tears to come spilling out.
 And if that happens, just listen.
 You don’t have to say much or fix the problem.

 If everyone had someone that held a loving space for us when we didn’t get what we wanted and acknowledged our sadness, it would make a difference.
-It will help us manage our disappointments for years to come.
+It would help us manage our disappointments…even as adults.

 When we don’t get what we want as adults, it can trigger a number of things, including feelings of unworthiness or shame.
 Many of these feelings are rooted in early experiences.
 Most people have memories of being blamed or shamed for our desires and disappointments when we were little.

 I remember a time when I was 8, and my mom took me grocery shopping.
 I asked for a few items, and she bought them all.
 However, when we got home, she lined them up on the counter and made me feel ashamed for the money she had spent on me.
-Looking back, I wish she had simply said no and helped me navigate my disappointment.
-It’s important to approach our children’s desires and disappointments with understanding and patience.
+Looking back, I wish she had simply said, “No, we’re not buying these today” and helped me navigate my disappointment.

 It’s good to want things.
 We all have desires as humans, and it’s good to ask for the things we want and make plans to see them come to fruition.
-And it’s also good to be able to navigate disappointment with love and care, whether it’s ours or our child’s.
+And it’s also good to be able to help our child with disappointment.
+Of course they can’t always have what they want.
+But what’s important–and not always easy– is validating their disappointments and desires.

-So as the holiday season continues, remember that this time of year can evoke some of our deepest desires and biggest disappointments.
+So as we enter the holiday season, remember that this time of year can evoke some of our deepest desires and biggest disappointments.
 Expressing your frustration to your kiddo or reprimanding them for being ungrateful or wanting something else, doesn’t help.
 Listening and acknowledging can heal the hurt of disappointment, making room for a happier holiday season.